anjali031/Annotation-tool/README.md

 # AnonotationTool
+* after you are done with backend and followed every step in [Annotationtool bACKEND README file project]https://github.com/anjali031/Annotation-tool-nodejs/blob/master/README.md

-fork this project clone it on your local laptop/pc run `npm i` immediate after that To serve the project run `ng serve --o` to serve it on chrome browser This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+* fork this project clone it on your local laptop/pc run `npm i` immediate after that
+* To serve the project run `ng serve --o` to serve it on chrome browser
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

 ## Development server